Rural Homes

 Scaling Up: When Chickens Lead to Cattle

 CowManager’s ear sensor technology offers a different approach, measuring temperature, eating patterns, rumination, and activity levels through external monitoring.
 At $75-150 per cow, the system provides health alerts 1-3 days before clinical illness becomes apparent.
-The lifetime warranty with subscription service model appeals to farmers who prefer predictable costs, while integration with over 40 farm management platforms ensures compatibility with existing digital infrastructure.
+The lifetime warranty with subscription service model appeals to farmers who prefer predictable costs, while integration with over 40 farm management platforms ensures compatibility with existing digital systems.

 Small Ruminants, Big Data: Sheep and Goat Automation